kyarmakov/SpringBootRESTApi/README.md

 Simple CRUD backend app for testing purposes.

-In order to run the app you'll need Maven and Docker installed on your machine (Docker Desktop for Windows).
+To run the app you'll need JDK-17, Maven and Docker installed on your machine.

 Steps to run the app:
 1) Clone the project into a directory of your preference